-Generally, customers wishing to connect a typical low voltage load up to 100 amps single phase or 63 amps three phase in an existing urban area will be offered to connect under a LV basic connection service even though we may need to carry out minimal extensions or augmentation works to the network in order to facilitate the connection.
+Generally, customers wishing to connect a typical low voltage load up to 100 amps single phase or 63 amps three phase in an existing urban area will be offered to connect under a low voltage (LV) basic connection service even though we may need to carry out minimal extensions or augmentation works to the network in order to facilitate the connection.

-Many other types of low voltage connections - such as loads in non-urban locations or loads above 100 amps single phase or 63 amps three phase - may also be offered a LV basic connection service if it is assessed that the connection can be supported by the network without the need to extend or augment the network.
+Many other types of LV connections, such as loads in non-urban locations or loads above 100 amps single phase or 63 amps three phase, may also be offered a LV basic connection service if it is assessed that the connection can be supported by the network without the need to extend or enhance the network.

-In cases where the non-urban or larger low voltage loads are assessed as needing augmentation or extension works to the network the offer will be in the form of a standard connection service.
+In cases where the non-urban or larger LV loads are deemed to be requiring enhancement or extension works to the network, the offer will be in the form of a standard connection service.

 When considering applications, Endeavour Energy will determine which areas are urban and rural based on the criteria specified within the definition of rural and urban below and the local government planning instruments.

-From 3 May 2020 approval to connect new and upgraded electrical installations greater than 100 Amps are dependent on provision of main switchboard information as set out in the Service and Installation Rules of NSW (section 4).
+From 3 May 2020, approval to connect new and upgraded electrical installations greater than 100 amps are dependent on the provision of main switchboard information as set out in the Service and Installation Rules of NSW (section 4).

 Urban, non-urban or rural?

-If land is zoned urban, non-urban or rural then Endeavour Energy will apply the urban or rural classification.
-If, however, the land zoning is of a different nature without reference to urban or non-urban or rural (e.g., Residential 1A, 1B or residential bushland conservation), then we will determine whether an urban or non-urban classification is appropriate and principles as detailed in our Connection Policy will apply.
+If land is zoned urban, non-urban or rural then Endeavour Energy will apply these classifications.
+If, however, the land zoning is of a different nature without reference to urban or non-urban or rural (e.g., Residential 1A, 1B or residential bushland conservation), we will determine whether an urban or non-urban classification should apply, based on the following principles.

-- where the average demand on the high voltage feeders is less than 0.3 megavolt amperes per kilometre, or
+- where the average demand on the high voltage (HV) feeders is less than 0.3 megavolt amps per kilometre, or

-- that is in an area zoned as rural under a local environmental plan (under the Environmental Planning and Assessment Act 1979),
+- in areas zoned as rural under a local environmental plan (under the Environmental Planning and Assessment Act 1979),

-- that is in an area that is predominantly used for agricultural purposes.
+- in areas that is predominantly used for agricultural purposes.

 - if the zoning as shown on your rates notice or development application is residential such as (R1, R2, R3 or R4) then you are definitely classified as urban.